KodinGoose/zhip-8_suite/README.md

 This is an assemler/de_assembler for chip-8 and schip-8 written in Zig (version 0.14.0).

-The text below is documentation and may look funky in browser.
-Download the file to view properly.

 You can write comments with the following syntax:
 ```
 #This is a comment